RotemHalbreich/Undirected-Weighted-Graph/src/ex1/README.md

 - `getMC()` - returns the number of changes made to the graph.

 ------------------------------------------------------------------------------------------
-### WGraph_Algo:
+## :large_blue_diamond: *WGraph_Algo:*
 ------------------------------------------------------------------------------------------
-Represents the algorithms we apply on the graph.
+*Represents the algorithms we apply on the graph.
-In this class I use Dijkstra & BFS algorithms for implementing the algorithms below:
+In this class I use Dijkstra & BFS algorithms for implementing the algorithms below:*

 - `init()` - Initializes the graph.
 - `getGraph()` - Returns an undirectional weighted graph.